Second-order properties and central limit theorems for geometric functionals of Boolean models: Boolean models and intrinsic volumes

 The Boolean model is given by $Z\equiv Z(\eta)$, where

-and $K\in\mu$ means that $\mu(K)>0$.
-Recall that the mapping $\mu\mapsto Z(\mu)$ from $\bN$ to the space of all closed subsets of $\R^d$ (equipped with the Fell topology) is Borel measurable (see \cite{SW08}).
-We can invoke the thinning property of Poisson processes to assume that $\BQ(\{\emptyset\})=0$.
-Without loss of generality we assume that $\BQ$ is concentrated on $\cK^d_o$, the space of convex bodies with the centre of the circumscribed ball at the origin.
-Since the centre of the circumscribed ball of a convex body is always contained in the convex body, we have $0\in K$ for all $K\in\cK^d_o$.
+and $K\in\mu$ means that $\mu(\{K\})>0$.
+Recall that the mapping $\mu \mapsto Z(\mu)$ from $\bN$ to the space of all closed subsets of $\R^d$ (equipped with the Fell topology) is Borel measurable (see \cite{SW08}, Theorem~3.6.2).
+Without loss of generality, we can assume that $\BQ$ is concentrated on $\cK^d_o$, where $\cK_o^d$ is the space of nonempty convex bodies such that the center of the circumscribed ball is at the origin.
+Since the center of the circumscribed ball of a convex body is always contained in the convex body, we have $0\in K$ for all $K\in\cK^d_o$.

 Subsequently, we shall need integrability assumptions such as

 or